Ariel022019/Timex-Sinclair-2068-Cartridge-ARASYSTEM-V4-V5/Softwares/README.md

 ## 🔹 Start in Mode LROS EEPROM 28C256 or EPROM 27C256.

-The stpes for make cartridges booting in LORS mode are:
+The steps for make cartridges booting in LORS mode are:
 1) From the FUSE Emulator in TS2068 mode, Load a program TZX or TAP file and then Create a Snap Shot file and save it on disk.
 2) Convert Snap Shot file to .TAP .
 3) Again From the FUSE program, load the "Cartridge Loader Maker" software and get the binary file.